John McWhorter: Views on racism

-Racism and language

-In April 2015, McWhorter appeared on NPR and said that the use of the word "thug" was becoming code for "the N-word" or "black people ruining things" when used by whites in reference to criminal activity.
+In an interview on NPR in April 2015, McWhorter claimed that the word "thug" was becoming code for "the N-word" or "black people ruining things" when used by whites in reference to criminal activity.
 He added that use by President Barack Obama and former Baltimore Mayor Stephanie Rawlings-Blake (for which she later apologized) could not be interpreted in the same way, given that among blacks the use of "thug" often connotes admiration for black self-direction and survival.
-McWhorter clarified his views in an article in The Washington Post.

-Racism and technology

 McWhorter has argued that software algorithms by themselves cannot be racist since, unlike humans, they lack intention.
 Rather, unless the human engineers behind a technological product intend for it to discriminate against people of a particular ethnicity, any unintentional bias should be seen as a software bug that needs to be fixed ("an obstacle to achievement") rather than an issue of racism.

-Race and education

 McWhorter has criticized left-wing and activist educators in particular, such as Paulo Freire and Jonathan Kozol.
 McWhorter has criticized both fearmongering and dismissal of concerns over the usage of critical race theory in education.
-McWhorter argued in a New York Times op-ed that "if critical race theory isn’t being taught to children—and in a technical sense, it isn’t—then it’s hardly illogical to suppose that some other concern may be afoot."
+In 2021, McWhorter argued in a New York Times op-ed that "if critical race theory isn’t being taught to children—and in a technical sense, it isn’t—then it’s hardly illogical to suppose that some other concern may be afoot."
 McWhorter argues instead for continued concern over critical race influenced teaching, which McWhorter worries would be simplistic if taught to children and ineffective to produce nuanced discussion.
 McWhorter has argued that affirmative action should be based on class rather than race.

 Views on anti-racism

-McWhorter has posited that anti-racism has become as harmful in the United States as racism itself.
-McWhorter has criticized the term "microaggression", as well as what he regards as the overly casual conflation of racial bias with white supremacy.
+In 2018, McWhorter posited that anti-racism has become as harmful in the United States as racism itself.
+In 2014, McWhorter criticized the term "microaggression".
+In 2016, he criticized what he regards as the overly casual conflation of racial bias with white supremacy.
 As early as December 2018, McWhorter described anti-racism as a "religious movement".

-McWhorter criticized Robin DiAngelo's 2018 book White Fragility following its resurgence in sales during the George Floyd protests beginning in May 2020, arguing that it "openly infantilized Black people" and "simply dehumanized us", and "does not see fit to address why all of this agonizing soul-searching [for residual racism by white people] is necessary to forging change in society.
+In July 2020, McWhorter criticized Robin DiAngelo's 2018 book White Fragility, following its resurgence in sales during the George Floyd protests, beginning in May 2020, arguing that it "openly infantilized Black people" and "simply dehumanized us", and "does not see fit to address why all of this agonizing soul-searching [for residual racism by white people] is necessary to forging change in society.
 One might ask just how a people can be poised for making change when they have been taught that pretty much anything they say or think is racist and thus antithetical to the good."